BinghamtonRover/RoverSystem/scratch/PYTHON/xbox_remote_demo/README.txt

 Packet format:
     - For each button in ControllerState:
-        - A single unsigned byte denoting the button (from 0 to 18 in the order the buttons are listed in controller_state.py).
-        - Four bytes denoting the button state.
+        - Four bytes denoting the state of the button.
 For buttons with only on and off states, this will be an unsigned integer (either 0 or 1).
-For buttons with continuous states, this will be a signed 32-bit IEEE floating point number between -1 and 1.
+For buttons with continuous states, this will be a signed 32-bit integer with the range given by the inputs library.

 Packet length (in bytes): 19 * 5 = 95 bytes.